Vanley Burke: Life and work

 Burke was a significant contributor of imagery to the Birmingham photography magazine and collective, Ten.8.

-Burke's work has also been used in documentaries (including Handsworth Songs, 1986), television programmes, books and on record sleeves such as UB40's "Jeffrey Morgan".
+Burke's work has also been used in documentaries (including Handsworth Songs, 1986), television programmes, books and on record sleeves such as UB40's Geffery Morgan.
 A biography entitled A Retrospective, on the life and works of Burke, was published in 1993 by Lawrence & Wishart, edited by Mark Sealy.
 In 1990, Burke received a call from a friend in South Africa saying: "South Africa is going to be free and we need you here."
 During two visits to the country, in 1990 then in 1996, Burke photographed the life of black South Africans just after Nelson Mandela's release from prison and the subsequent ANC celebrations hosted and attended by Mandela for the anti-Apartheid veterans.

 The "Vanley Burke Archive" maintained by Birmingham City Council is a constantly growing photographic and documentary community resource.
 Complementing his photographic documentation, Burke collects material that samples and evidences developments and activities of the black community in Britain.
 The material comprises things such as posters or flyers and funeral cards that may have been seen as disposable at the time of their creation but take greater significance when maintained in the context of his archive.
 They evidence and provide insight of the daily activities and everyday lives, cultural and religious beliefs, the arts, political ideals, health and other facets affecting the black community and others in Birmingham and in Britain.
 Burke is still documenting the black community in the UK and has more recently worked on a number of projects including an exhibition and publication project documenting the Asian community in Birmingham.

 Having won a Kodak Award as early as 1984, he has also received an Honorary Doctorate from Leicester University, UK, in 2007, and the Wolverhampton School of Art and Design awarded him an Honorary Degree of Doctor of Art in 2009 at their award ceremony.
 Stuart Hall endorsed that:

 "the personal, social and economic life of black people as they arrived, settled and became established in British society – is being constructed, given a certain meaning, significance, value, by Burke's camera eye, not merely 'captured'."